Health and insurance

 University Children's Hospital of the two Basels

 The University Children’s Hospital of the two Basels is an independent, university centre of excellence for child and adolescent medicine.
 It is located at the Spitalstrasse 33 in Basel.
 The Basel Children's Hospital ensures the best possible holistic care and treatment and care of the sick children according to age and development.

 A number of private hospitals also offer medical services.
 The largest are St. Claraspital, Merian-Iselin Hospital and Bethesda Hospital.
-The largest medical centre in the neighbouring Canton of Basel-Landschaft is Bruderholzspital, which is used by many people from Basel.
 Doctors from all disciplines and highly qualified nursing staff provide the best possible care.

 Old people's homes and nursing homes